NicTheFifth/MCME-PVPUPDATE/README.md

 PVP Plugin version 2
 ===========
 ## To be Implemented
 * Capture the Flag
 * Free for All
 * Rules in [Gamemodes](src/main/java/com/mcmiddleearth/pvpplugin/statics/Gamemodes.java)
+* Variable instantiation for gamemode runners with variables

 ## To be tested
 * Death Run